Krusty the Clown

-Herschel Shmoikel Pinchas Yerucham Krustofsky (הערשעל שמױקל פּינחס ירוחם קרוסטאָפֿסקי; הירשל שמויקל פנחס ירוחם קרוסטופסקי), better known by his stage name Krusty the Clown (sometimes spelled as Krusty the Klown), is a recurring character on the animated television series The Simpsons.
-He is voiced by Dan Castellaneta.
-He is the long-time clown host of Bart and Lisa Simpson's favorite TV show, a variety show consisting of various kid-friendly sketches and often highly violent cartoons, most notably The Itchy & Scratchy Show.
-Despite his cheery onscreen persona, Krusty is actually a cynical, burnt-out, addiction-riddled smoker who is made miserable by show business but continues on anyway.
-He has become one of the most frequently occurring characters outside the main Simpson family and has been the focus of many episodes, namely some centering around his relationship with his former co-star Sideshow Bob, who later became a major antagonist of the series.
+Herschel Shmoikel Pinchas Yerucham Krustofsky, better known by his stage name Krusty the Clown, is a recurring character in the animated television series The Simpsons.
+Voiced by Dan Castellaneta, he is the longtime clown host of Bart and Lisa's favorite variety show featuring child-friendly sketches and often highly violent cartoons, most notably The Itchy & Scratchy Show.
+Despite his cheery onscreen persona, Krusty is a cynical, burned-out, addiction-riddled smoker.
+He has been the focus of many episodes, including some about his relationship with former co-star Sideshow Bob, who later became a major antagonist.

-Krusty was created by cartoonist Matt Groening and partially inspired by Rusty Nails, a television clown from Groening's hometown of Portland, Oregon.
-He was designed to look like Homer Simpson (also voiced by Castellaneta) with clown makeup, based on the scrapped original concept of Krusty where Bart worships a television clown who is ironically his own father that he looks down upon; the idea of Homer playing the role of Krusty would eventually be explored in the Season 6 episode, "Homie the Clown".
-Krusty's voice is based on Bob Bell, who portrayed WGN-TV's Bozo the Clown.
-Krusty made his television debut on January 15, 1989, in the Tracey Ullman Show short "The Krusty the Clown Show".
+Krusty was created by cartoonist Matt Groening and partially inspired by Rusty Nails, a television clown from Groening's hometown.
+He was designed to resemble Homer Simpson in clown makeup because Groening originally planned to reveal Krusty as Homer’s secret identity.
+Krusty made his television debut in the Tracey Ullman Show short "The Krusty the Clown Show".

+The character was the favorite of several writers.
+Castellaneta won a Primetime Emmy Award for voicing Krusty and several other characters, and critics have praised the character's pathos and Krusty-centered episodes for their satire of Hollywood.